Skip to content

 • Lowers maintainability overhead involved in keeping the images of a DevSecOps Platform up to date and maintaining a secure posture over the long term.
 This is achieved by pairing the GitOps pattern with the Umbrella Helm Chart Pattern.
 Let’s walk through an example:

 • Initially a kustomization.yaml file in a git repo will tell the Flux GitOps operator (software deployment bot running in the cluster), to deploy version 1.0.0 of Big Bang.
-Big Bang could deploy 10 helm charts.
-And each helm chart could deploy 10 images.
-(So Big Bang is managing 100 container images in this example.)
+Big Bang could deploy 10 helm charts and each helm chart could deploy 10 images.
+(In this example, Big Bang is managing 100 container images.)

-• After a 2 week sprint version 1.1.0 of Big Bang is released.
+• After a two-week sprint, version 1.1.0 of Big Bang is released.
 A Big Bang consumer updates the kustomization.yaml file in their git repo to point to version 1.1.0 of the Big Bang Helm Chart.
 That triggers an update of 10 helm charts to a new version of the helm chart.
 Each updated helm chart will point to newer versions of the container images managed by the helm chart.

-• So when the end user edits the version of one kustomization.yaml file, that triggers a chain reaction that updates 100 container images in the cluster.
+• When the end user edits the version of one kustomization.yaml file, that triggers a chain reaction that updates 100 container images in the cluster.

 Note: We ONLY support and recommend successive upgrades.
 We do not test upgrades that skip multiple minor versions.